InNomineRoboti/ISOPOD-/README.md

 # ISOPOD-
-Ever wanted a sling bag that folds out to become a go kart?
+Sling bag that folds out to become a go kart.
+Second-year engineering project in accordance with Design for Manufacture and User Centred Product Design.

 Lightweight and safe for airport travel according Uk and US guidelines.